bradyjoslin/container-dev-action-sample/README.md

 To open this repo in a container:

-1) Select `Remote-Containers: Open Repository in Container` from the VS Code Command Palette.
+1) Select `Remote-Containers: Open Repository in Container` from the VS Code Command Palette (F1)
-1) When prompted for the repository to open enter `https://github.com/bradyjoslin/devcontainer-fun`
+1) When prompted for the repository to open enter `https://github.com/bradyjoslin/container-dev-action-sample`
+1) Select the first option to create a unique volume
 1) VS Code should reload the window and start building the devcontainer

-Once completed, you should see the source code for this project along with a zsh command prompt running in the container using [starship.rs](https://starship.rs), which was included as a dependency in the Dockerfile.
+Once completed, you should see the source code for this project.
+Open a terminal window in VS Code (Terminal -> New Terminal) to see a zsh command prompt running in the container using [starship.rs](https://starship.rs), which was included as a dependency in the Dockerfile.

 Now run